Total Football: Pre-1970s

-Totaalvoetbal schools (1960s–1970s)
+Totaalvoetbal schools

 Rinus Michels, who played under Reynolds, later became manager of Ajax in 1965.
-Michels reworked the theory, with his introduction of forward Johan Cruyff, perhaps the system's most famous exponent.
+Michels developed the tactics of Total Football after 1970, most importantly with the introduction of forward Johan Cruyff, perhaps the system's most famous exponent.
 Although Cruyff was fielded as centre forward, Michels encouraged Cruyff to roam freely around the pitch, using technical ability and intelligence to exploit the weaknesses in the opposition and create chances.
 Cruyff's teammates also worked to adapt themselves accordingly, regularly switching positions to ensure tactical roles in the team were consistently filled.
 Austrian coach Ernst Happel reworked the theory to introduce strength, encouraging his players to play tougher during his spells at ADO Den Haag and Feyenoord.
 Happel also managed the Netherlands national team to a runner-up finish in the 1978 FIFA World Cup.

 The major component was the use of space, with the need to consistently create space central to the concept of Total Football.
 Former Ajax defender Barry Hulshoff described it as "[the thing] we discussed the whole time.
 Cruyff always talked about where to run and where to stand, and when not to move".
 He further elaborated that position switching was only made possible due to apt spatial awareness.
 He also described Total Football being proactive, as well as highlighting the use of pressing, which would be used to win back the ball or put the opposition under considerable pressure.
 Michels and Cruyff saw unprecedented success with the system, winning eight Eredivisie titles, three European Cups, and one Intercontinental Cup.
-The stark rise of Total Football and its attacking prowess was also linked with the "death of Catenaccio", an Italian system reliant heavily on defence promoted by Internazionale during the 1960s.
+The stark rise of Total Football and its attacking prowess was also linked with the "death of Catenaccio", an Italian system reliant heavily on defence promoted by Helenio Herrera's Internazionale during the 1960s.

 The Total Football system was prone to defeat, experienced notably in the final of the 1974 FIFA World Cup contested by the Dutch and West Germany.
 Michels and Cruyff saw their ability to introduce playmaking stifled in the second half of the match by the effective marking of Berti Vogts.
 This allowed Franz Beckenbauer, Uli Hoeneß, and Wolfgang Overath to gain a stronghold in midfield, thus, enabling West Germany to win 2–1.

 Modern era

-Building further on the foundations of Total Football, a new tactical system developed in FC Barcelona (particularly under manager Josep Guardiola) and the Spain national team during the late 2000s and early 2010s.
+Building further on the foundations of Total Football, a new tactical system developed in FC Barcelona (particularly under manager Pep Guardiola) and the Spain national team during the late 2000s and early 2010s.
 This came to be known as Juego de Posición or Tiki-taka.